cyclinbox/chatUni/README.md

 platform
 ```

-All libraries are python standard library except `requests`.
+All libraries are python standard libraries except `requests`.
 Users can install `requests` by the following commands:

 ```cmd
 python -m pip install requests